 Sally Bell’s Kitchen, 708 West Grace St.

 The original Sally Bell’s Kitchen near the Virginia Commonwealth University campus, serves Richmond’s quintessential Southern boxed lunch.
-I always like to choose their chicken salad or ham sandwich which are always served on Sally Bell’s special roll.
+I always like to choose their chicken salad or ham sandwich which is always served on Sally Bell’s special roll.
 Other kinds of sandwiches, including pimento cheese, are available, but I think the roll is one of the best parts.
-Other essential items are potato salad with a pickle on top, one of their famous deviled eggs, a cheese wafer, and last but not least an iced upside down cupcake.
+Other essential items are potato salad with a pickle on top, one of their famous deviled eggs, a cheese wafer, and last but not least an iced upside-down cupcake.

 Sally Bell’s has been doing cupcakes forever, long before they were high cool — and that the ingenious ladies who founded this bakery turned them upside down means there is more surface area upon which to ice them, people.
 Swoon.
 I haven’t had a chance to visit, but recently Sally Bell’s Kitchen has opened a second location at Byrd Park where they also manage the paddle boat rentals for the lake. (and is also close to another favorite park in Richmond, Maymont.)